Sharing Knowledge

 Catalogue de la bibliothèque populaire des amis de l’instruction du XIIe arrondissement

-(Catalogue of the Popular Library of the Society of Friends of Education in the 13th arrondissement)
+(Catalogue of the Popular Library of the Society of Friends of Education in the 13th arrondissement),

 1885.